 Charlotte was shortlisted for Chambers and Partners Junior Family Barrister of the Year 2022.
 Her work includes high net worth financial remedies applications, private and international children cases, and jurisdiction disputes.

 Charlotte practises in all areas of family finance, including applications for financial remedies following the dissolution of a marriage or civil partnership, applications pursuant to Schedule One of the Children Act 1989 and applications pursuant to TOLATA 1996.
 She has experience acting as junior counsel in cases concerning ultra high net worth assets and financial disputes across multiple jurisdictions.

 Charlotte also acts and advises in matters connected to financial proceedings, including interim remedies and freezing orders, pre- and post-nuptial agreements and nuptial trusts, and issues pertaining to enforcement.

 Charlotte co-authored the first edition of ‘1KBW on Trusts in Matrimonial Finance Proceedings’ (published by Bloomsbury in 2019) and ‘1KBW on Enforcement in Financial Remedy Proceedings’ (published by Bloomsbury in 2023) and contributed to the 10th edition of ‘Jackson’s Matrimonial Finance (published by Lexis Nexis in 2019).
 Previously she contributed to practice notes for the Practical Law Company on topics including the operation of international nuptial agreements and enforcement of foreign maintenance orders pursuant to the European Maintenance regulation (Council Regulation (EC) No 4/2009).
-She is currently contributing to two further publications, one concerning financial provision for children and the other on trusts in family litigation.

 Charlotte also acts in cases involving a challenge to marital status, usually following a foreign marriage ceremony of disputed validity.
 She has experience of the procedure and practice in this technical and increasingly common area of work.